reflex-dev/reflex-web/blog/2025-12-05-on-premises-deployment.md

 - **Private Projects**: Keep all projects private within your infrastructure
 - **Team Collaboration**: Manage team members and access controls
 - **Enterprise Integrations**: Connect with all your company's internal services, documentation, databases, and APIs through secure, AI-powered integration
-- **Download App Code**: Export generated app code for full control
+- **Download App Code**: Export generated app code for full control—all code is based on open source software, so you own all the code that is generated

 ## Use Cases